Anderson Hernández

 Anderson Hernández Mejia (born October 30, 1982) is a Dominican former professional baseball infielder.
-He played in Major League Baseball (MLB) for the New York Mets, Washington Nationals, Cleveland Indians, and Houston Astros as well as for the Chunichi Dragons of Nippon Professional Baseball (NPB).
+He played in Major League Baseball (MLB) for the New York Mets, Washington Nationals, Cleveland Indians, and Houston Astros, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.

 Professional career

 Detroit Tigers

-He was signed as an undrafted free agent at age 18 by the Detroit Tigers in 2001.
+Hernández was signed as an undrafted free agent at age 18 by the Detroit Tigers in 2001.
 In the minor leagues, Hernández showed poor patience and high strikeouts typical of a teenager and did not rise past single-A until 2004.
 In his first season, he batted .264/.303/.389 with 34 stolen bases in just 216 at-bats.
-However, he progressed slowly.
+However, Hernández progressed slowly.
 In 2002, playing in High-A ball, he showed poor hitting skills, batting just .259/.310/.339.
 The next season was even worse.
-Hernandez struggled to hit above the Mendoza line, (.229/.278/.295) and stole just 15 bases.
+Hernández struggled to hit above the Mendoza line, (.229/.278/.295) and stole just 15 bases.
 But the next season started off well for him.
-After batting .295 with 11 RBI in about 100 AB, he was called up to Double-A Erie where he batted .274 with 5 home runs, 29 RBI, and 17 stolen bases.
+After batting .295 with 11 RBI in about 100 AB, Hernández was called up to the Double-A Erie SeaWolves where he batted .274 with 5 home runs, 29 RBI, and 17 stolen bases.
 In January 2005, Hernández was traded to the New York Mets for catcher Vance Wilson.